guidone/node-red-contrib-chatbot/README.md

 ### Collect Email
 ![Example Collect Email](./docs/images/example-collect-email.png)
 This is an example of how to parse the user input.
-The first **Email** block after the receiver just show a prompt message, note that this block tracks the user answer, that means that next message from the user will start from here and will be re-routed to the second output to the **Parse Email** block.
+The first **Email** block after the receiver just show a prompt message, note that the sender block tracks the user answer, that means that next message from the user will start from here and will be re-routed to the output to the `Telegram Sender` node.

 If a valid email is found then the parsed value will be routed to the first output otherwise the second.
 The parsed email is available as payload or can be stored in the flow context,  for example in the `email` variable.